 Hours needed: Monday-Friday 8 a.m. – 4 p.m.

 Invertebrates make up over 95 percent of the world’s animals.
 Volunteers are responsible for technical and routine care of museum specimens and related records.
 Assists the Collections Manager or Curator in museum collection operations and the care of museum specimens including preparing, sorting, and cataloging.
 Assists in the implementation of collections-related projects including specimen inventory, data capture, data verification, and data entry.
 Performs related duties as assigned.

 Requirements: Excellent oral, written, and organizational skills.
 High attention to detail and manual dexterity to handle small, delicate insects.
 Ability to lift 20 lbs.
 Proficiency with Macintosh hardware and MS Office Suite software, especially excel.
 Experience and/or interest in insects/spiders preferred.

 Hours needed: Monday-Friday 8 a.m. – 5 p.m.

 Collection Assistant in Vertebrate Paleontology

 Training enrollment now open

 Vertebrate paleontology is the study of prehistoric animals with a backbone.
 The collection constitutes one of the most important existing records of vertebrate history and evolution in the southern plains.

-Volunteers learn general fossil preparation techniques, including micropicking (sorting small fossils from rock under a microscope), airscribing (removing debride using a compressed air pen), correct bonding practices and much more.
+Volunteers learn general fossil preparation techniques, including micropicking (sorting small fossils from rock under a microscope), airscribing (removing debris using a compressed air pen), correct bonding practices and much more.

 Hours needed: Monday-Friday 9 a.m. – 5 p.m.